 # Find next attempt number

-$tryFixDir = "CustomAgentLogsTmp/PRState/$IssueNumber/try-fix"
+$tryFixDir = "CustomAgentLogsTmp/PRState/$IssueNumber/PRAgent/try-fix"

 $existingAttempts = (Get-ChildItem "$tryFixDir/attempt-*" -Directory -ErrorAction SilentlyContinue).Count